Global Health Expenditure Database

 Search

-SCI_cp_US The Global Health Expenditure Database (GHED) provides comparable data on health expenditure for more than 190 WHO Member States since 2000 with open access to the public.
+SCI_cp_US The Global Health Expenditure Database (GHED) provides comparable data on health expenditure for 194 countries and territories since 2000 with open access to the public.

 Health spending indicators are key guides for monitoring the flow of resources, informing health policy development, and promoting the transparency and accountability of health systems.
-The database can help answer questions such as how much countries spend on health, how much of the health spending comes from government, households, and donors, and how much of the spending is channelled through compulsory and voluntary health financing arrangements.
-The database also includes a detailed breakdown of spending for an increasing number of countries on health care functions and primary health care, spending by diseases and conditions, spending for the under 5-year-old population, and spending by provider type.
+The database can help to answer questions, such as how much countries and territories spend on health, how much of the health spending comes from government, households, and donors, and how much of the spending is channelled through compulsory and voluntary health financing arrangements.
+The database also includes a detailed breakdown of spending for an increasing number of countries and territories on health care functions and primary health care, spending by diseases and conditions, spending for the under 5-year-old population, and spending by provider type.
+Information on health capital investments is also included.

 WHO works collaboratively with Member States to update the database (Explore the Data) annually, using available information such as health accounts data, government expenditure records and official statistics.
-Where necessary, modifications and estimates are made to ensure the comprehensiveness and consistency of the data across countries and years.
-In this year's GHED update, WHO Health Accounts team published health spending in 2021.
-In addition, the team is also publishing the health spending data by provider type for the first time for countries with data availability.
+Where necessary, estimates are used to ensure the comprehensiveness and consistency of the data across countries/territories and years.
+In this year's GHED update, health spending in 2022 is made available.
+GHED is the source of the health expenditure data republished by the World Bank and the WHO Global Health Observatory.

-Alongside the data, the Health Accounts team is also pleased to announce the update of individual country profiles.
-In the documentation center, you will find the December 2023 country release note, as well as complementary technical notes, methodology guidelines, global, regional, and country reports on health expenditure, etc.
+Alongside the data, the updated visualizations of health spending are also online.
+In this section, you will be able to view individual country health expenditure profiles and PHC expenditure country profiles.
+In the documentation center, you will find the December 2024 country release note, as well as complementary technical notes, methodology guidelines, health accounts training materials, global, regional, and country reports on health expenditure, etc.

 For any queries, please contact: nha@who.int